MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery_gdpr_dsr.md

 __PowerShell Gallery Account Information__

-If you have created a PowerShell Gallery account, you can find all information that has been stored in PowerShell Gallery by taking the following steps:
+If you have created a PowerShell Gallery account, you can find all personal information that has been stored in PowerShell Gallery by taking the following steps:

 1. Sign in to the PowerShell Gallery, then click on your username
 2. The next page displayed is the Account page, which shows the email address used for the PowerShell Gallery account